ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 ## Citation

-If you use this software in your research, please cite the original TU Wien implementation and acknowledge modifications by UCLA B.R.A.I.N.
+If you use this software in your research, please cite the following papers.

 ---